Four of the most important reasons for holding inventory are:

 Typically, most seasonally affected businesses will choose to hold more inventory during peak seasons or event periods – such as during summer or for Christmas, Halloween or Valentine’s day.

 In order to meet seasonal demand many industries – particularly the fashion industry, for example, or medical manufacturers dealing with seasonal illnesses – require purchase orders to be placed months in advance.
 So for example, a business looking to stock its inventory for the coming winter seasons will need to order its goose down coats up to eight months in advance.

 Capitalising on low cost offers

 From time to time manufacturers or suppliers will offer massive closeout or spot offers with highly attractive discounts.
 Lower buying costs for the business amounts to lower selling costs to customers.
 This pulls in and wins over new customers, as well as offers the business a distinct competitive edge.

-In order to be able to capitalize on low cost offers however, a business must have the necessary working capital available.
+In order to be able to capitalise on low cost offers however, a business must have the necessary working capital available.
 The amount of working capital available to the purchasing department is directly linked to the amount of current inventory on stock.

 If a business’s cash flow is tied up in excess storage costs it will find itself in the unenviable position of sitting on the sidelines as its competitors scramble to secure the low cost offers on hand.

-Of course, the irony is that if a business falls prey to over-capitalizing on a low cost offer it will be stuck with an overstock issue, tying up its cash flow and rendering itself unable to capitalize on any future opportunities that may arise.
+Of course, the irony is that if a business falls prey to over-capitalising on a low cost offer it will be stuck with an overstock issue, tying up its cash flow and rendering itself unable to capitalise on any future opportunities that may arise.

 Putting on bottom-line body armour